rsyslog/rsyslog/source/configuration/modules/omrelp.rst

    considered dead and tried to recover.
 -  **conn.timeout** (not mandatory, default 10)
    Timeout for the socket connection.
+-  **rebindInterval** integer
+   Permits to specify an interval at which the current connection is broken and re-established.
+This setting is primarily an aid to load balancers.
+After the configured number of messages has been transmitted, the current connection is terminated and a new one started.
+This usually is perceived as a \`\`new connection'' by load balancers, which in turn forward messages to another physical target system.
 -  **windowSize** (not mandatory, default 0)
    This is an **expert parameter**.
 It permits to override the RELP window size being used by the client.
 Changing the window size has